I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Deaths relating to performance-enhancing drugs have occurred in other sports too.
 Lyle Alzado was a top-flight defensive end in the National Football League.
 In 1991, he told Sports Illustrated, “I started taking anabolic steroids in 1969 (when he was 20) and never stopped.”
-In three years of college he went from 195 lbs (88kg) to 300 lbs (136kg).
+In three years of college, he went from 195 lbs (88kg) to 300 lbs (136kg).

-That’s what steroids do; taken along with weight training and vigorous exercise they pack on muscle rapidly.
-And, muscle is a highly valued commodity in professional football and other sports.
+That’s what steroids do.
+Taken along with weight training and vigorous exercise, they pack on muscle rapidly.
+And muscle is a highly valued commodity in professional football and other sports.

 Alzado, of course, was not alone.
 In 2009, almost one in ten retired NFL players admitted to using steroids.
 The confidential poll of more than 2,500 former players was carried out by the Center for the Study of Retired Athletes at the University of North Carolina.

-With early death being a possible side effect it’s a wonder anybody would take performance-enhancing chemicals.
-But, the urge to win is so powerful there are plenty who will ignore the risks and hope for the glory and a free pass to old age.
+With early death being a possible side effect, it’s a wonder anybody would take performance-enhancing chemicals.
+But, the urge to win is so powerful, there are plenty who will ignore the risks and hope for the glory and a free pass to old age.

 Shermer goes on to note that the same incentive to take drugs exists in almost every sport.

-Testing Plays Catch-up
+Drug Testing Plays Catch-Up

 Then, a substance called erythropoietin (EPO) started to be used to bulk up oxygen levels in the blood.
 There was no test to uncover that until the Sydney Olympics of 2000.

 By 2003, a stimulant called modafinil was being used.
 It wasn’t until that year that a test to detect it was developed and the drug was added to the World Anti-Doping Agency’s list of banned substances.
 It joined the 150 or so other substances on the list.